Chomsky–Schützenberger representation theorem

 In formal language theory, the Chomsky-Schützenberger representation theorem is a theorem derived by Noam Chomsky and Marcel-Paul Schützenberger in 1959 about representing a given context-free language in terms of two simpler languages.
 These two simpler languages, namely a regular language and a Dyck language, are combined by means of an intersection and a homomorphism.

-The theorem Proofs of this theorem are found in several textbooks, e.g. Autebert, Berstel & Boasson (1997) or Davis, Sigal & Weyuker (1994).
+Proofs of this theorem are found in several textbooks, e.g. Autebert, Berstel & Boasson (1997) or Davis, Sigal & Weyuker (1994).

 Mathematics

 Notation

 A few notions from formal language theory are in order.

 A context-free language is regular, if it can be described by a regular expression, or, equivalently, if it is accepted by a finite automaton.

 A homomorphism is based on a function $h$ which maps symbols from an alphabet $\Gamma$ to words over another alphabet $\Sigma$; If the domain of this function is extended to words over $\Gamma$ in the natural way, by letting $h(xy)=h(x)h(y)$ for all words $x$ and $y$, this yields a homomorphism $h:\Gamma^*\to \Sigma^*$.